09 November 2021

 About the webinar

-In order to understand the SPAC Framework in Singapore and the newly acquired popularity of SPACs in Asia, IQ-EQ's Jimmy Leong, hosted a webinar on 9 November 2021 with
+In order to understand the SPAC Framework in Singapore and the newly acquired popularity of SPACs in Asia, IQ-EQ's Jimmy Leong, will host a webinar with

 - Mohamed Nasser Ismail, Senior Vice President, Global Head of Equity Capital Markets, Global Sales and Origination, at the Singapore Exchange (SGX) and

 - Selina Cheung, Managing Director, Co-Head of ECM Asia and Head of Private Financing Markets, Asia Pacific, UBS